 My rating: 3 of 5 stars

-This was an interesting story, but the pace was a little slow.
+This was an okay story, but it was a bit unbelievable.

 Mother Nature is supposedly ‘pissed’ at the human population for the harm that they have done to the environment, so she punishes them by killing most of them.
 Why some people survived and others didn’t I don’t know.
 I really don’t know why Jackie and Xander survived.

 The storyline in this was about Jackie and Xander surviving in the ‘New Wild’ as they journeyed to Jackie’s home to see if her family was still alive, and we got some really random mythological creatures turning up which was a little odd.
 The survival stuff seemed a little farfetched as well as someone gave Jackie some tips on and suddenly she was able to go off on her own and cope just fine.

 The ending to this was also less than believable for me, but Jackie was happy at least.